miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 OOP questions

 Layered Architecture questions
-1. structure of a program. is there a template/structure for layered architecture code with repo, service, ui, start, tests. clarify the structure. clear in general, but if i have binaryrepo, textrepo etc it gets complicated.
+1. structure of a program. is there a template/structure for layered architecture code with repo, service, ui, start, tests. clarify the structure. clear in general, but if i have binaryrepo, textrepo etc it gets complicated. ce structure imi recomanzi?
 ![[Pasted image 20251221120507.png]]
 ![[Pasted image 20251221120550.png]]
 ![[Pasted image 20251221120617.png]]